-24.01 Were all the stocks, bonds and other securities owned December 31 of current year, over which the reporting entity has exclusive control, in the actual possession of the reporting entity on said date? (other than securities lending programs addressed in 24.03) Yes [X] No [] 24.02 If no, give full and complete information relating thereto 24.03 For security lending programs, provide a description of the program including value for collateral and amount of loaned securities, and whether collateral is carried on or off-balance sheet. (an alternative is to reference Note 17 where this information is also provided) 24.04 Does the Company's security lending program meet the requirements for a conforming program as outlined in the Risk-Based Capital Instructions?
-Yes [] No [] N/A [X] 24.05 If answer to 24.04 is yes, report amount of collateral for conforming programs. \$ 0 24.06 If answer to 24.04 is no, report amount of collateral for other programs. \$ 0 24.07 Does your securities lending program require 102% (domestic securities) and 105% (foreign securities) from the counterparty at the outset of the contract?
-Yes [] No [] N/A [X] 24.08 Does the reporting entity non-admit when the collateral received from the counterparty falls below 100%?
-Yes [] No [] N/A [X] 24.09 Does the reporting entity or the reporting entity's securities lending agent utilize the Master Securities Lending Agreement (MSLA) to conduct securities lending?
+24.01 Were all the stocks, bonds and other securities owned December 31 of current year, over which the reporting entity has exclusive control, in the actual possession of the reporting entity on said date? (other than securities lending programs addressed in 24.03).....
+Yes [X] No []

+24.02 If no, give full and complete information relating thereto

+24.03 For securities lending programs, provide a description of the program including value for collateral and amount of loaned securities, and whether collateral is carried on or off-balance sheet. (an alternative is to reference Note 17 where this information is also provided)

+24.04 For the reporting entity's securities lending program, report amount of collateral for conforming programs as outlined in the Risk-Based Capital Instructions. \$ 0

+24.05 For the reporting entity's securities lending program, report amount of collateral for other programs. \$ 0

+24.06 Does your securities lending program require 102% (domestic securities) and 105% (foreign securities) from the counterparty at the outset of the contract?
 Yes [] No [] N/A [X]

+24.07 Does the reporting entity non-admit when the collateral received from the counterparty falls below 100%?
+Yes [] No [] N/A [X]

+24.08 Does the reporting entity or the reporting entity's securities lending agent utilize the Master Securities lending Agreement (MSLA) to conduct securities lending?
+Yes [] No [] N/A [X]

-ANNUAL STATEMENT FOR THE YEAR 2019 OF THE UnitedHealthcare Community Plan of Ohio, Inc. GENERAL INTERROGATORIES
+ANNUAL STATEMENT FOR THE YEAR 2020 OF THE UnitedHealthcare Community Plan of Ohio, Inc. GENERAL INTERROGATORIES

-24.10 For the reporting entity's security lending program state the amount of the following as December 31 of the current year:
+24.09 For the reporting entity's securities lending program state the amount of the following as of December 31 of the current year:

-24.101 Total fair value of reinvested collateral assets reported on Schedule DL, Parts 1 and 2 \$ 0 24.102 Total book adjusted/carrying value of reinvested collateral assets reported on Schedule DL, Parts 1 and 2 \$ 0 24.103 Total payable for securities lending reported on the liability page. \$ 0
+24.091 Total fair value of reinvested collateral assets reported on Schedule DL, Parts 1 and 2 \$ 0 24.092 Total book adjusted/carrying value of reinvested collateral assets reported on Schedule DL, Parts 1 and 2 \$ 0 24.093 Total payable for securities lending reported on the liability page. \$ 0